For those who love to shop, eat, or soak up the local culture, Spitalfields Market is the perfect place to indulge in all three!

 Walk in the Footsteps of Jack the Ripper

-If you want to walk in the footsteps of the Ripper, consider joining us on our guided Jack the Ripper Walking Tour which you can read about HERE.
-You can also take the self-guided tour on our website HERE, or download our audio guide HERE.
+If you want to walk in the footsteps of the Ripper, consider joining us on our guided Jack the Ripper Walking Tour.

 How to Get Here

-Spitalfields Market is on the eastern edge of town, right on the border of the City of London.
+Spitalfields Market is on the eastern edge of town, right above the City of London.

-Nearest London Underground Stations: Liverpool Street and Aldgate Stations
+Nearest London Underground Stations: Liverpool Street Station, Aldgate East Station and Aldgate Station

 Nearest Overground Station: Shoreditch High Street